 15. Play the Game

-Learning to play the game simply means to learn flexibility.
+Learning to play the game doesn't mean you must be someone you're not.
+It simply requires that you learn flexibility.

 Having a personality that makes you be more reserved in life certainly should not keep you from thriving, either professionally or personally.

 Play to your strengths and understand that many people who have become famous for their success were more reserved people.